-3. SFAR NO.-71-Special Operating Rules for Air Tour Operators in the State of Hawaii, section 8, is revised to read as follows:
+3. In parts 91 and 135, SFAR No. 71, Special Operating Rules For Air Tour Operators In The State Of Hawaii, Section 8 is revised to read as follows:

 SFAR NO. 71-Special Operating Rules for Air Tour Operators in The State of Hawaii